USS Noa (DD-841): 1945–1960

-In November 1953, the Noa operated in Japanese waters as part of a hunter-killer group.
+In November 1953, Noa operated in Japanese waters as part of a hunter-killer group.
 She patrolled the Korean coast together with the Cone (DD-866) in late November and early December.
-From then until her return to the United States in April 1954, the Noa engaged in underway training.
+From then until her return to the United States in April 1954, Noa engaged in underway training.
 Upon her return to Norfolk, she was reassigned to hunter-killer duty in the Atlantic Ocean.